 Electrical bicycles are suitable for absolutely everyone!
-Naturally, you should consider the obvious deal breakers (heart conditions, etc).
+Naturally, you should consider the obvious deal-breakers (heart conditions, etc).
 As long as you can go shopping, however, and carry your bags, you’ll be fine.
 Electrical bicycles are extremely easy to ride – there’s no sweating and no cardio involved.
-Mild pedaling gets you as far as a professional bike and years of training 🙂
+Mild pedalling gets you as far as a professional bike and years of training 🙂

 P.S.
-The trip we took part of will be repeated on the 22nd and 23rd of April with a group of people age 60+.
+The trip we took part in will be repeated on the 22nd and 23rd of April with a group of people aged 60+.

 Where can you find those electrical bicycles?